Infineon/micropython/docs/psoc6/quickref.rst

     Required arguments:
       - *scl* should be a pin name supporting the SCL functionality.
       - *sda* should be a pin name supporting the SDA functionality.
-      - *addr* should be an 8 bits unsigned integer.
+      - *addr* should be an 8-bit unsigned integer.

     Optional arguments:
-      - *freq* should be an integer which sets the maximum frequency for SCL.
-If not passed, by default is set to 400KHz.
+      - *freq* should be an integer that sets the maximum frequency for SCL.
+If not passed, by default it is set to 400KHz.

     Example:
         ::

             from machine import I2CSlave

-            i2c_slave = I2CSlave(scl="P6_4", sda="P6_5", addr=0x45)
+            i2c_slave = I2CSlave(scl="P6_0", sda="P6_1", addr=0x45)

 Methods
 ^^^^^^^